mobify/mobify-code-style/css/hybrid-projects/Readme.md

 ## Structuring Your Styles

 CSS written specifically for webviews contained in a Native application should follow all normally prescribed best practices.
-Occasionally you will start a hybrid project for a Mobify site that was previously developed using outdated best practices, this page will outline how to start a new project and provide a minimally sized CSS file to the app.
+This page will outline how to start a new app project, avoid adhering to legacy CSS code style, and provide a minimally sized CSS file to the app.

 A hybrid project has a stylesheet specific to the OS.
-So in a typical android app project you might have what looks like this:
+So, for example, in a typical android app project, you might have what looks like this:

 ```
 /styles